microsoft/FluidFramework/packages/framework/aqueduct/README.md

 [`PureDataObject`](./src/data-object/PureDataObject.ts) provides the following functionality:

-- Basic set of interface implementations to be loadable in a Fluid Container.
+- Basic set of interface implementations to be loadable in a Fluid container.
 - Functions for managing Fluid object lifecycle.
   - `initializingFirstTime(props: S)` - called only the first time a Fluid object is initialized
   - `initializingFromExisting()` - called every time except the first time a Fluid object is initialized